aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 In Aspose.Words the technique is the same.
 Each paragraph inside the cells of the table should have **ParagraphFormat.keep_with_next** set to *True*.
 The exception is the last paragraph in the table which should be set to *False*.
 The code example given below demonstrates how to set a table to stay together on the same page.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Table%20spanning%20two%20pages.docx).

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-KeepTableTogether.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-KeepTableTogether.py" >}}

 ## Working with Merged Cells